Lorro45/Lorro45.github.io/2017-10-14-Blog-Lesson-2-Spread-sheets.md

 source-id: 1lKNP9xF3WkbtjMbW9mXwRgifzOXd6ouyBD-NjDznsAI
 published: true
 ---
-Date: 18.9.2107   Task: Oder Form
+Date: 18.9.2107   Task: Order Form

 This was the second lesson we used Google Sheets.
 Once you got use to how to do little short cuts it got much more easy.
-We improved the Oder Sheet.
-I found it much easier to do simple things like on speared sheets like timsing two columns together.
+We improved the Order Sheet.
+I found it much easier to do simple things like on speared sheets like timesing two columns together.